 Issue w/the brand?
 The store won’t take care of it.

 This ties in with what I just said above.
 Case in point?
 Amazon.
 All Amazons are not created equally.
 In the USA, if an item you purchased from Amazon arrives broken, they take it back no questions asked and send you a new one.
 Well, that’s not the case in France.
 I bought a coffee maker whose plastic handle broke off in my dad’s hand while he was pouring a hot cup of coffee.
 I believe it was damaged in transit, or defective from the start, so upon using it for the first time, it just cracked off.
-Amazon France wouldn’t take the item back or replace it despite the fact that it was purchased only a week prior and I had photo proof of the problem.
+Amazon France wouldn’t take the item back or replace it despite the fact that I had purchased it only a week prior and I had photo proof of the problem.
 They wanted me to contact the company that makes the pot.
 That was about as efficient as trying to put lotion on your own back.
 After never hearing back from Melitta customer service, I gave up.

 I feel like as a retailer, part of the cost of business is absorbing costs from faulty products.
 It’s expected and only normal to replace defective stuff.
 But since I couldn’t prove Amazon was at fault, they couldn’t help me.
 Lousy I tell ya!
 I never did replace that coffee pot…